Jayachandra777/-train-ticket-booking-/README.md

 };
 ```

-This will allow you to deploy your smart contracts to the celo testnet using your private key.
+This will allow you to deploy your Smart Contracts to the celo testnet using your private key.
 You will need to create an environment variable called `ALFAJORES_PRIVATE_KEY` and assign it your celo wallet private key.
 You can do this by creating a `.env` file in your project folder and adding this line:

 ```bash
 ALFAJORES_PRIVATE_KEY=your_private_key